 Badley was a contributor at International Christian Community for Teacher Education conferences and mentored student colleagues in their presentations.
 He also serves as book review editor for the Journal of Education and Christian Belief.
+BRUIN NOTES / campus happenings

 RECENT RECOGNITION